akileshjayakumar/deeppurple-fyp-25-s2-05/readme/README_DIAGRAM.md

 ## Overview

 This document provides a comprehensive architecture diagram for the DeepPurple text analysis platform, showing the complete tech stack from frontend to database with cloud services integration.
+The diagrams are designed to be easy to understand for beginners while providing valuable technical insights.

 ## System Architecture